vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 Use QSC CLI
 ------------------

-This section provides instructions on how to configure, download, compile, and flash Qualcomm Linux using QSC CLI.
+This section provides instructions on how to configure, download, compile, and flash Qualcomm Linux using the QSC CLI.

 .. _section_ez3_31x_v1c: